Introduction to Java

 It has an extensive collection of strong classes and methods that are fit for creating advanced applications.

 By examining the source code, programmers can make appropriate changes.
-Its environment may thus be more easily changed.
+Thus, one can change its environment more easily.

 Java vs C++